3 Month Old Teething – Common Concerns About Early Teething

 - Does Early Teething Mean That the Infant Is Going to be Smart?

 Every baby is different and develops at his own pace at different ages.
 However, there is an approximate age that is considered to be the basic timeline when most babies start crawling, walking, or teething.
 This guideline is just for the parents to be prepared for their child’s developmental phase instead of getting anxious if their baby shows signs of growth either late or early.
 One such sign is teething early, which might put them in a frame of excitement as well as confusion.
 Therefore, parents need to have enough knowledge about helping their babies transition into this new phase.
-Let’s take a look at some common questions parents usually have about teething.
+Let’s take a look at some common questions parents usually have about teething at 3 months.

 Can Babies Start Teething at 3 Months of Age?